 Your hair extensions need to be made of human hair

 Before you break out the rubber gloves, it’s also important to make sure that your extensions are made of natural human hair.
 Experts advise against dyeing artificial hair, as it has been chemically treated and will generally not withstand the dyeing process.
 If you are wondering if Luxy hair extensions are made from real or synthetic hair, we are happy to tell you that all Luxy extensions are made from high-quality, 100% Remy human hair, but only our Classic and Halo extensions can be dyed without damage.

-If you try to color your Seamless extensions, the silicone strip will remain its original color so we would avoid using our Seamless products if you intend on dying your hair extensions.
+If you try to color your Seamless clip in hair extensions, the silicone strip will remain its original color so we would avoid using our Seamless products if you intend on dying your hair extensions.

 Once you’ve determined if you can dye your extensions or not, there’s a world of fun coloring opportunities to consider.
 Not only can you color hair extensions to match your hair, but you can also try an ombre effect.
 Ombre color is usually darker at the roots through the mid-shaft and gradually gets lighter to the ends.
 To get the look of natural dark to light, dye the top half of extensions a shade or two darker to match your hair color.
 This means you should go for a set of extensions which look like the ends of your ombre.

 Ready to get started?
 Keep scrolling for our complete, step-by-step guide to dyeing hair extensions.

 How to color hair extensions